Working with HyperLogLog in Zeppelin

 affects the size and standard error of the cardinality estimates.
 The

-cardinality operator can count the number of uid
+cardinality operator can count the number of uids associated with each color.

 >>> example.select($"color", HllCardinality($"hll").alias("count")).show()